Facade of an old apartment building in the Santa Catalina neighborhood of Palma

 What happens now

-Forensics and the homicide division are working; the state autopsy should bring clarity.
+Forensics and the homicide division are working; the state autopsy should bring clarity, as outlined in Body in Santa Catalina: Why the death went unnoticed for weeks.
 Until results are available, many questions remain open — and the concern in the streets of Santa Catalina remains tangible: shuttered windows, fewer voices on the corner, the familiar honk of a delivery van that now sounds quieter.
 For the relatives, the case above all means one thing: a rupture that heals poorly.

 This incident is a sad reminder that proximity in Palma does not automatically mean protection.
 If we want to learn, city authorities, social services and the neighborhood must come closer together — not out of sensationalism, but out of care for one another.